abanskota/t81_577_data_science/weekly_materials/week12/docs/model-as-a-service.md

 To test, if it is working until now, open your we browser and type `http://localhost:5000/`, it should render the content in your html.

-Now add more content to the html file in order to enable a user to submit input values in the form of the page.
-There should also be a button for the user to submit button.
-Flask extracts the data from the form with the flask.request.form functionality, which works like a dictionary.
+Now add more content to the html file to enable a user to fill out a form with input values of a Boston house to obtain its predicted price.
+Once the user enters the information and hits submit (a POST request), we want to divert the input to the `predict` function to make predictions with our model.

+Flask will extract the data from the form with the flask.request.form functionality, which works like a dictionary.
 We can grab the data we want from the form by referring it to the name.
 This name will be set in the main.html template as below.

 The `action` attribute in the `form` tag tells flask to go to the URL and related function when the user submits the form.
 In this simple app, we just want the main function.
 The POST method tells that function that it should expect input and therefore process it.`